PD Dr. Aurélien Boisson-Dernier.

 Born and raised in Paris (France), graduated in Toulouse (France), postdoctoral stays in San Diego (USA) and Zürich (Switzerland).
 After a little bit of world touring I recently joined the Botanical Institute of the University of Cologne as an independent group leader working on cell wall integrity and growth control.
 I’ve always been interested in the complexity of signaling pathways that the sessile plants have elaborated and more particularly the ones recruited during cell growth, cell-cell communication and environment sensing.
 I have a broad knowledge of plant biology having worked on different themes such as plant-microbe interactions, hormone signaling, and development using roots, seeds, guard cells, embryo sacs, root hairs and pollen tubes as model systems.

-Outside of the lab, I like traveling, climbing, playing guitar, books, movies and dinner with friends.
+Outside of the lab, I like traveling, climbing, playing guitar, reading books, watching movies and dinner with friends and relatives.

 We would like to thank the following funding sources that have helped us during our career and/or still support our research: the French Minister for Education and Science, the University of Zürich through the Forschungskredit and University Research Priority Programs, the European Research Council for the Marie Curie Reintegration Grant and the PLANT FELLOWS (FP7 Marie Curie Actions), the Deutsche Forschungsgemeinschaft (Basic Module) and the Center of Excellence of the University of Cologne.